 According to Tanner (2006), clinical judgement in nursing involves four aspects:

-Caputi (2015) recommends that promoting the development of clinical reasoning is the core of nursing education.
-Nurses who are adept at clinical reasoning will be able to make effective patient-centered health care decisions.
-Furthermore, effective clinical reasoning is crucial for preserving nursing care standards and good patient outcomes.
+Caputi (2015) adds to this model by recommending that the development of clinical reasoning or judgement is the core of nursing education and allows nursing students to become self-directed thinkers who are able to make effective patient-centered health care decisions.
+Furthermore, effective clinical reasoning or judgement is crucial for preserving nursing care standards and good patient outcomes.
+Caputi's Clinical Judgement Framework includes these five steps:

 RNAO.(n.d.).
 Information and knowledge management. https://rnao.ca/sites/rnao-ca/files/eHealth_Section_4.pdf